menu

 Crescent is a tiny town located in the state of Oregon.
 With a population of 412 people and just one neighborhood, Crescent is the 211th largest community in Oregon.

-When you are in Crescent, you'll notice that it is more blue-collar than most other communities in America.
-48.98% of Crescent’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Crescent is a blue-collar town, with 48.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crescent is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Crescent who work in sales jobs (26.53%), healthcare suport services (17.69%), and management occupations (6.80%).

 The per capita income in Crescent in 2022 was $21,167, which is low income relative to Oregon and the nation.
 This equates to an annual income of $84,668 for a family of four.
 However, Crescent contains both very wealthy and poor people as well.